huaweicloud/terraform-provider-huaweicloud/docs/resources/api_gateway_api.md

     The value can be 1 (public) and 2 (private).
 Defaults to 2.

 * `auth_type` - (Required, String) Specifies the security authentication mode.
-     The value can be 'App', 'IAM', and 'NONE'.
+     The value can be 'APP', 'IAM', and 'NONE'.

 * `request_protocol` - (Optional, String) Specifies the request protocol.
 The value can be 'HTTP', 'HTTPS', and 'BOTH' which means the API can be accessed through both 'HTTP' and 'HTTPS'.
 Defaults to 'HTTPS'.